-- 1) As of February 1, 2021, the Company acquired 500 thousand shares of Everlasting Digital ESG Co., Ltd. (29.41% of ownership) by \$5,000 thousand of cash.
-The price had been fully paid up. - 2) In September and October 2020, the Company purchased 1,153 thousand shares of ADVANCEDTEK INTERNATIONAL from their former shareholders at a price totaling \$30,091 thousand, representing a percentage of ownership of 34.09%.
-Although the Company was the largest shareholder, it did not obtain more than half of the total number of directors of the Board and more than half of the voting rights of the shareholder meeting.
-The Company only had significant influence over ADVANCEDTEK INTERNATIONAL and evaluated using the equity method.
+- (i) Subsidiaries - 1) Please refer to Notes 6(g), (h) and (i) for the acquisition and disposal of subsidiaries by the Company. - 2) Please refer to the Company's consolidated financial statements for the year ended December 31, 2022, for details of subsidiaries. - (ii) Associates - As of February 1, 2021, the Company acquired 500 thousand shares of Everlasting Digital ESG Co., Ltd. (29.41% of ownership) by \$5,000 thousand of cash.
+The price had been fully paid up. - 2) The Company's shareholding in ADVANCEDTEK INTERNATIONAL is 34.09%.
 In January 2021, the Company obtained letters of support signed by original shareholders representing 20.36% of the company's shareholding, promising and supporting the Company to direct the company's significant operating activities and obtain more than half of the total number of directors of the Board.
 After evaluation, the Company has substantive control over ADVANCEDTEK INTERNATIONAL.
 Therefore, it has been included in the Company's only financial statements, and the Company obtained more than half of the total number of directors of the Board in May 2021; please refer to Note 6(g) for details.